Mallorca's Quiet Season: Why Around 20 Percent of Hotels Stay Open Through Winter — and What It Means

 What happens to Mallorca's hotels when the season ends?

 Summer, with revving motorboats and suddenly louder street cafés, slowly winds down.
-But there is no complete hibernation: around 20 percent of hotels in Mallorca plan to stay open during the cooler months.
+But there is no complete hibernation: around 20 percent of hotels in Mallorca plan to stay open in winter.
 A number that may seem small at first glance — in practice it keeps shops, bus routes and some village squares alive.

 Where does the offer remain — and why there?